notspecia/JavaScript/README.md

 ## to fix
 * fix and revisit the documentation of the exercises
-* complete the exercises n 6, n 9 of the timing and date section
+* complete the exercises n 9 of the timing and date section